Preschool Activities with Easy Setups

 Water play with eye dropper for toddler and preschoolers

-Provide a divided tray with an eye dropper for a science activity .
 Add water to each section of the tray.
-Put a few drops of different colors of food coloring in two of the sections.
-Kids can explore transferring water and color mixing with the eye dropper.
+Put a few drops of different colors of food coloring in opposite sections.

 Roll marbles around a plastic tray for a fine motor kids activity

-Place a marble inside each divided section.
+Place a marble inside one or more divided section.
 Hold the tray in two hands and roll the marbles around inside the circles.
 The raised edges keep the marbles inside the circles.

 Magnetic letters literacy activities with cookie sheet or magnetic board

-Set out magnetic letters with a compatible surface such as a cookie sheet.
-You can even use the refrigerator door as your magnetic 'board'.
+Use magnetic letters and numbers with a compatible surface such as a cookie sheet. (aff. links)

-Kids don't have to make actual words.
-Engaging with the letters - making patterns and 'words' - will lead into identifying and naming the letters.
-You can help kids begin with spelling names or other words as they are ready and show interest.
+Engaging with the letters – making patterns and ‘words’ – will lead into identifying and naming the letters.
+Help kids begin to spell their names or other words as they are ready and show interest.

 Bean bag toss game with a recycled coffee can